 Feeling extra winded after a workout?
 It could be related to an iron deficiency.
 Every tissue in your body needs oxygen in order to work properly.
 Iron is essential in creating hemoglobin, a protein that helps your red blood cells carry oxygen throughout the body.
 Too little iron means your blood doesn’t get the oxygen it needs and you may feel tired, weak and short of breath as a result.

 Because of monthly blood loss during menstruation, women are at much higher risk for iron deficiency than men.
-Estimates vary depending on the study, but roughly 9 to 12 percent of women have iron-deficiency anemia.
+Estimates vary depending on the study, but roughly nine to twelve percent of women have iron-deficiency anemia.

 Sources of iron

 You can find heme iron in meat, poultry and fish.
 The most heme iron-rich foods include beef, chicken livers, mussels, oysters and canned sardines.
 Still, it might surprise you to hear that vegans typically consume more iron than vegetarians or meat-eaters!

 In plant-foods, you can get non-heme iron in lentils, tofu, spinach, chickpeas, tempeh, swiss chard, quinoa, tahini, cashews, and beans.
 (Although, absorption rates from plant foods is still much lower.)